 Centralized Crypto Exchanges: A centralized exchange is a platform managed by a governing body that facilitates crypto transactions from either fiat-to-digital assets or crypto-to-crypto.
-The most popular cryptocurrency exchanges like Coinbase and Kucoin fall under this category.
+The most popular and overall the best cryptocurrency exchanges like Coinbase and Kucoin fall under this category.

 Decentralized Crypto Exchanges: A decentralized exchange is not reliant on a corporation to manage its customer’s holdings.
 Instead, trades are handled by an automated process without any governance.
 These transactions are commonly known as peer-to-peer transactions.